 Your healthcare provider can fall into one of three categories:

-- Takes Medicare but doesn’t accept Medicare assignment
+- Medicare participating providers not accepting Medicare assignment

 More than 97% of healthcare providers nationwide accept Medicare.
-Because of this fact, you can see almost any provider throughout the United States without needing referrals.
+Because of this, you can see almost any provider throughout the United States without needing referrals.

 Let’s discuss the three categories the healthcare providers fall into.

-There are non-participating providers that accept Medicare but not Medicare assignment.
-This means that you can see them the same way you see a provider that accepts Medicare assignment.
+Some non-participating providers accept Medicare but not Medicare assignment.
+This means you can see them the same way a provider accepts assignment.

-You need to understand that since they don’t take Medicare assignment, they can charge up to 15% more than the Medicare-approved amount.
+You need to understand that since they don’t take the assigned amount, they can charge up to 15% more than the Medicare-approved amount.

 Since Medicare will only pay the Medicare-approved amount, you’ll be responsible for these charges.
 The 15% overcharge is called an excess charge.
-A few states do not allow or limit the amount or services of the excess charges.
+A few states don’t allow or limit the amount or services of the excess charges.
 Only about 5% of providers charge excess charges.

 Opt-out providers don’t accept Original Medicare, and these healthcare providers are in the minority in the United States.
 If healthcare providers don’t accept Medicare, they won’t be paid by Medicare.